shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-storage-emulator-using.md

 <properties
-   pageTitle="Configuración y uso del emulador de almacenamiento con Visual Studio | Microsoft Azure" description="Configuración y uso del emulador de almacenamiento con Visual Studio" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configuring and using the Storage Emulator with Visual Studio | Microsoft Azure" description="Configuring and using the Storage Emulator with Visual Studio" services="visual-studio-online" documentationCenter="na" authors="TomArcher"